Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 ---
 #### Keywords
 #### Questions
-1. Are traditional IQ tests culturally biased?
+1. Are traditional IQ tests culturally biased? `354`
-2. Are there racial differences in intelligence?
+2. Are there racial differences in intelligence? `355`
+3. What is flynn effect ?What are the reasons for flynn effect ?`357`
-3. To what degree is intelligence influenced by the environment and to what degree by heredity?
+4. To what degree is intelligence influenced by the environment and to what degree by heredity?
-4. Group, blacks tend to average 10 to 15 IQ points lower than whites.Does this variation reflect a true difference in intelligence, or are the questions biased with regard to the kinds of knowledge they test? `Good reason to believe that some standardized IQ tests contain elements that discriminate against minority-group members whose experiences differ from those of the white majority`
+5. Group, blacks tend to average 10 to 15 IQ points lower than whites.Does this variation reflect a true difference in intelligence, or are the questions biased with regard to the kinds of knowledge they test? `Good reason to believe that some standardized IQ tests contain elements that discriminate against minority-group members whose experiences differ from those of the white majority`
-5.
+6.
 ---
 #### Summary
 ---
 ## Motivation and Emotion

 ### Section 1: Explaining Motivation